brian-lee-10/TkinterCameraApp/README.md

 ### rotateGUI.py

-This script creates a camera app GUI using Tkinter where the user can interact with buttons to rotate the frame.
-The frame is displayed in a Tkinter label.
+Rhis program displays a live video feed from a webcam in a graphical user interface (GUI) and allow the user to interact with the video.

+Specifically, it enables:

+* Displaying the real-time webcam video feed in a Tkinter window
+* Rotating the video feed by 90 degrees on demand via a button click
+* Changing the resolution/size of the video frames via menu options